MatthijsvdVeer/vanderveer.io/content/blog/semantic-kernel-getting-started/index.md

 ---
-title: Getting Started With Semantic Kernel - Plugins and Functions
+title: Getting Started With Semantic Kernel - What is Semantic Kernel?
 date: "2023-11-30T18:17:00.000Z"
 description: "What is Semantic Kernel and how do you get started with it?
 In this post I'll cover the absolute basics."
 ---